sustainableaviation/jetfuelburn/joss/paper.md

 # Statement of Need

-Environmental assessment of air travel is important
-In the life-cycle assessment of aviation, the use-phase of the aircraft has by far the largest impact on the environment.
-The fuel burn of an aircraft is a key parameter in the environmental assessment of air travel.
-The other key parameter is the environmental burdens associated with fuel burn
-Unforuntaly, environmental researchers are often using overly simplistic models to calculate fuel burn.
-Recently, Su-Un... [@su2023methodological] in Science of the Total Environment...
-Sacchi et al. [@sacchi2023make] based on work by Cox, which was based on ....

-Tools include:
+The environmental assessment of air travel has received increasing attention in the context of efforts to decarbonize transportation.
+In this context, life-cycle assessment is the primary tool used to evaluate the environmental burdens of travel.
+In air travel specifically, the use-phase (=fuel burn) of an aircraft has by far the most significant environmental impact.
+Central to this evaluation are therfore two key parameters: the fuel burn of the aircraft itself and the environmental burdens associated with the fuel used.
+Both of which are essential for providing reliable estimates of the carbon footprint of air travel.

+Unfortunately, environmental researchers often rely on overly simplistic models to estimate fuel burn, leading to flawed conclusions.
+For instance, a recent study by Su-Un et al. (2023) published in Science of the Total Environment [@su2023methodological] assumed that aircraft could be fully fueled, fully loaded, and still achieve maximum range—an unrealistic scenario that results in a significant underestimation of fuel burn and, consequently, its environmental impact.
+If tools are available, they are often proprietary or cannot easily be adapted for future aircraft.
+A selection of current air travel CO~2~ calculators and their availability is shown in the table below:

 | Tool               | Provider  | Availability    | Data Sources               |
 |--------------------|-----------|-----------------|----------------------------|